AGBarefoot/web-accessibility-training/README.md

 # web-accessibility-training
-Customized Layout to Web Accessibilty Training.
+Customized Layout for Web Accessibilty Training.
 To Community.